Welcome to the Official website of Karen Maitland

 I do hope you will enjoy exploring the mayhem and mystery of the medieval world with me.
 If you want to keep up to date with the latest News & Events, why not sign up to receive the quarterly newsletter?
 The latest one is out now!

-My latest historical thriller The Falcons of Fire & Ice, now out in paperback, is a chilling story set in 1564, during the murderous Inquisition in Portugal and the bloody Reformation in Iceland, the latest Medieval Murderers' book ' The False Virgin' has just been published.
+In addition to my latest historical thriller The Falcons of Fire & Ice, now out in paperback, which is a chilling story set in 1564, during the murderous Inquisition in Portugal and the bloody Reformation in Iceland, the latest Medieval Murderers' book ' The False Virgin' has just been published.

 I have been having a Chin Wag with Richard Godwin at The Slaughterhouse about Falcons of Fire and Ice.
 I have also been a guest on Siren FM when I had a chat with Carol Goodman, author of 'The night villa'.
 Do take a look at both these interviews as well as the pictures on Facebook and the weblog about the opening reception of 'Lincoln Inspired'.

 In the Middle Ages priests and monks could find themselves imprisoned in Ely in a place called 'Hell' if they broke ecclesiastical law, or were involved in criminal activities.
-In Durham the prison, or Carcer, was called the 'lying house'.....
+In Durham such a prison, or Carcer, was called the 'lying house'.....

 Books published by Penguin Books